 - Threat name: gNB control plane data confidentiality protection.

-- Threat Category: Tampering data, Information Disclosure, Denial of Service,
+- Threat Category: Information Disclosure

-- Threat Description: If the gNB does not provide confidentiality protection for control plane packets on the N2/Xn reference points, then the control plane packets sent between gNBs (e.g. inter-gNB handover) and from gNB to AMF (e.g. handover on AMF change) can be intercepted and/or modified and the gNB can be compromised by attackers to prevent service to legitimate users (e.g. Handover failure).
-Moreover, the UE identifiers, security capabilities, the security algorithms and key materials exchanged between gNBs and gNB-AMF can be accessed by the attackers leading to huge security breach.
-There, any active attacker can perform masquerading by making use of the legitimate users’ UE identifiers to gain access to the network.
+- Threat Description: If the gNB does not provide confidentiality protection for control plane packets on the N2/Xn reference points, then the control plane packets sent between gNBs (e.g. inter-gNB handover) and from gNB to AMF (e.g. handover on AMF change) can be intercepted by attackers and hence, the UE identifiers, security capabilities, the security algorithms and key materials exchanged between gNBs and gNB-AMF can be accessed by the attackers leading to huge security breach.
 This threat scenario assumes that the N2, Xn reference points are not within the security environment.

 - Threatened Asset: User account data and credentials, Mobility Management data.